 Bad Kitty / Good Kitty

 Arya is sweet and cuddly and naughty beyond belief.
 I love her mightily, and until recently, have fought with her every single morning for the past two years.
 She climbs on my desk, and I shoo her off.
 She crawls under my desk and gets tangled up in the electrical cords, so I shoo her out.
-Then she’s up … Read the rest
+Then she’s up on the desk again,… Read the rest

 What does the Trayvon Martin murder have to do with sea turtles choking on plastic bags or the toxicity of bisphenol-A?
 At first glance, not a whole lot.
 And it’s not the kind of news I would normally write about on My Plastic-Free Life.
 But listening to the April 17 episode of the American Public Media radio program The Story last week, I suddenly made a surprising connection.